 San Diego Padres to visit the San Francisco Giants

-The Giants are 47-23 in home games in 2020.
-San Francisco is averaging 4.7 RBIs per game this season.
-Brandon Crawford leads the team with 80 total runs batted in.
+The Giants are 47-24 on their home turf.
+San Francisco is slugging .443 as a unit.
+Brandon Crawford leads the team with a .517 slugging percentage, including 50 extra-base hits and 20 home runs.

-The Padres are 30-39 on the road.
-San Diego has slugged .396 this season.
-Fernando Tatis Jr. leads the team with a mark of .623.
+The Padres are 31-39 on the road.
+San Diego is hitting a collective .239 this season, led by Adam Frazier with an average of .299.

-The Giants won the last meeting 6-1.
-Anthony DeSclafani earned his 12th victory and Buster Posey went 2-for-5 with a home run and an RBI for San Francisco.
-Jake Arrieta registered his 13th loss for San Diego.
+The Padres won the last meeting 9-6.
+Joe Musgrove earned his 11th victory and Jurickson Profar went 2-for-6 with a double, a home run and two RBIs for San Diego.
+Dominic Leone registered his fourth loss for San Francisco.

-INJURIES: Giants: Alex Wood: (undisclosed), Dedniel Nunez: (elbow), Johnny Cueto: (elbow), Tyler Beede: (back), Luis Gonzalez: (undisclosed), Alex Dickerson: (hamstring), Donovan Solano: (health protocols), Brandon Crawford: (wrist).
+INJURIES: Giants: Alex Wood: (undisclosed), Dedniel Nunez: (elbow), Johnny Cueto: (elbow), Tyler Beede: (back), Luis Gonzalez: (undisclosed), Alex Dickerson: (hamstring), Donovan Solano: (health protocols).

 Padres: Trey Wingenter: (elbow), Matt Strahm: (knee), Blake Snell: (adductor), Drew Pomeranz: (forearm), Chris Paddack: (elbow), Adrian Morejon: (left forearm), Keone Kela: (right forearm), Javy Guerra: (right elbow), Mike Clevinger: (elbow), Jose Castillo: (undisclosed), Michel Baez: (right elbow), Dan Altavilla: (elbow), Jorge Ona: (right elbow), Jake Cronenworth: (finger).